 - Identify and negotiate multiple perspectives, work collaboratively within and across multiple contexts, and engage ethically with your subject and with others.

 - Use inquiry skills to articulate a question; engage in an inquiry process; and situate the concepts, practices, or results within a broader context, including:

 - Asking increasingly complex questions about significant problems, debates, or challenges

 - Evaluating and choosing inquiry methods that are appropriate to a project

 - Explaining how a project has value to local, civic, professional, scholarly, or global contexts

 - Design and carry out a project (individual or collaborative) that explores our original question, seeks a creative solution to a problem, applies knowledge to a professional challenge, or offers a unique perspective.

 - Professionally communicate knowledge from your project through a presentation, publication, or performance to an audience beyond the classroom.

-- Not be receiving funding from OSCAR or CECiL to complete this project during this semester.
+- Not be receiving funding from Office of Student Scholarship, Creative Activities, and Research or Office of Community Engagement and Civic Learning to complete this project during this semester

-Once you receive funding, you will be expected to submit your project to the Office of Undergraduate Education as a Mason Impact Project receiving a transcript designation.
-Applications are reviewed on a rolling basis throught the semester.
+Once you receive funding, you will be expected to submit your project to the Office of Undergraduate Education as a Mason Impact project receiving a transcript designation.
+Applications are reviewed on a rolling basis throughout the semester.